elpheria/node-handbook/Code Style Guide.md

 ## Naming conventions

 Function names are named in a camelcase manner.
 First letter is lowercase, ie. `getAllModules`.
 Class names are also camelcased, but the first letter is uppercase, ie. `AutomobileParts`.
 Variables are snakecased, with all letter in lowercase, ie. `json_message`.

 Reason we chose snakecase style for variable naming is purely aesthetics.
 The code is prettier and much easier to read.
 It takes you more time to read a camelcased variables.
 And you have plenty of those, which does not apply to classes and functions.

+## Code linting

+For code formating we are using `eslint`.
+Each project has its code automatically beautified once the test, build or install is done.
+You can optionally override our settings using in-line `eslint` comments, but that's not recommended.
+If there's a change in settings that should be considered, please make a PR.
+You can grab the configuration [here](https://github.com/qaap/dotfiles/blob/master/.eslintrc.json).